Milla Jovovich: Early life and family

-Jovovich was born on December 17, 1975, in Kiev, Ukrainian SSR, the daughter of Galina (née Loginova), a Russian actress, and Bogdan Jovović, a Serbian doctor.
-Her maternal ancestors were from the Russian city of Tula.
-She spent most of her early childhood in Moscow, Russian SFSR, her mother's native city, and says she was born in Ukraine "pretty much by accident".
-While she has no memories of her early years in Ukraine, Jovovich says she "remembers a lot" about her life in Russia.
+Jovovich was born on December 17, 1975, in Kyiv, Ukraine, then part of the Soviet Union.
+She is the daughter of Galina (née Loginova), a Russian actress, and Bogdan Jovović, a Serbian doctor.
+Galina's parents were from Tula.
+Jovovich spent most of her early childhood in Moscow, Galina's native city.
+Jovovich has stated that she was born in Ukraine "pretty much by accident", while she has no memories of her early years there.
+However, Jovovich "remembers a lot" about her life in Russia.

-In 1980, when Jovovich was five years old, her family left the Soviet Union and emigrated to London.
-They subsequently emigrated to Sacramento, California, settling in Los Angeles seven months later.
-Milla's parents divorced soon after their arrival in Los Angeles.
-In 1988, her father had a relationship with an Argentine woman, and they had a son, Marco Jovovich.
-Due to her parents' divorce years before, Jovovich saw little of her half brother.
+In 1980, the family moved to London and then to Sacramento, California before settling in Los Angeles seven months later.
+Galina and Bogdan divorced soon after their arrival.
+In 1988, Bogdan had a relationship with an Argentine woman, with whom he had a son.
+Due to the divorce of Galina and Bogdan years before, Jovovich saw little of her half brother.

-In Los Angeles, her mother tried to get acting jobs, but found little success because of language barriers, and eventually resorted to cleaning houses to earn money.
-Both parents served as cooks and housekeepers for director Brian De Palma.
-Her father was convicted and imprisoned for participating in the largest health-insurance fraud ever investigated; he was given a 20-year sentence in 1994, but was released in 1999 after serving five years.
-According to Jovovich, "Prison was good for him.
+In Los Angeles, Galina tried to get acting jobs but found little success because of language barriers.
+She eventually resorted to cleaning houses to earn money.
+Galina and Bogdan both served as cooks and housekeepers for filmmaker Brian De Palma.
+Bogdan was convicted and imprisoned for participating in the largest health-insurance fraud ever investigated.
+He was given a 20-year sentence in 1994 but was released in 1999.
+Jovovich has stated, "Prison was good for him.
 He's become a much better person.
 It gave him a chance to stop and think."

 Jovovich attended public schools in Los Angeles, becoming fluent in English in three months.
-In school, she was teased by classmates for coming from the Soviet Union: "I was called a commie and a Russian spy.
+She was teased by classmates for coming from the Soviet Union.
+She has stated, "I was called a commie and a Russian spy.
 I was [never] accepted into the crowd."
-At age 12, Jovovich left seventh grade to focus on modeling, which she had started at age nine.
-She has said she was rebellious during her early teens, engaging in drug use, shopping-mall vandalism, and credit-card fraud.
-In 1994, she became a naturalized U.S. citizen at the age of 19.
+At the age of 12, Jovovich left the seventh grade to focus on modeling, which she had started at the age of nine.
+According to Jovovich, she was rebellious during her early teens, engaging in drug use, shopping-mall vandalism, and credit-card fraud.
+She became a naturalized U.S. citizen in 1994.